SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 When creating the rule class, we chose to implement the `IssuableSubscriptionVisitor` class from the API.
 This class, on top of providing a bunch of useful methods to raise issues, also **defines the strategy which will be used when analyzing a file**.
 As its name is telling us, it is based on a subscription mechanism, allowing to specify on what kind of tree the rule should react.
 The list of node types to cover is specified through the `nodesToVisit()` method.
 In the previous steps, we modified the implementation of the method to return an empty list, therefore not subscribing to any node of the syntax tree.

-Now its finally time to jump in to the implementation of our first rule!
+Now it's finally time to jump in to the implementation of our first rule!
 Go back to the `MyFirstCustomCheck` class, and modify the list of Kinds returned by the nodesToVisit() method.
 Since our rule targets method declarations, we only need to visit methods.
 To do so, simply make sure that we return a singleton list containing only `Kind.METHOD` as a parameter of the returned list, as shown in the following code snippet.

 ```java
 @Override